-If you need the best table saw that can cut through nearly any kind of wood without any trouble, then you’ll appreciate the inclusion of a high-torque powerful motor in this product.
-The only thing that let us down was the relative lack of accessories for this table saw when compared to other table saws under 1,000 dollars.
+If you need a table saw that has a way to cut through nearly any kind of wood without any trouble, then you’ll appreciate the inclusion of a high-torque powerful motor in this product.

 3 – Makita 2705 10-Inch Contractor Table Saw

 - The 15 amp motor results in a maximum RPM of 4800

 - Has a tool-less blade guard that’s simpler to adjust

 - The Smooth Operating Guide Rail allows for more precise cutting

 - Has a max rip capacity of 25 inches

 - The aluminum diecast table is precision machined for superior flatness and precision